drzzle-app/picazzo/README.md

 ```
 Here you just need to specify a name and this task will copy the default theme (ecomm) and create the new theme files for you.
 You just need to go and change the new scss rules to how you wish manually of course.

-#### Building distributable Picazzo JS pattern library
+#### Building distributable Picazzo JS droplet library
 This task runs automatically for you but you can also run it manually:
 ```bash
 npm run build:jsplugins
 ```
-This will put together all of the js under patterns named "plugin.js" and compile/minify it into 1 distributable js file.
+This will put together all of the js under droplets named "plugin.js" and compile/minify it into 1 distributable js file.

 For building each js plugin separately into dist you will need to run the following command manually:
 ```bash